Perdiz Collareja

 Rufous-fronted Wood-quail

-Habitat: This species inhabits dense montane forests, cloud forests, and humid forests in the Andes mountains of Colombia.
-They are typically found at altitudes ranging from 1500 to 3300 meters (4900 to 10,800 feet) above sea level.
+Habitat: This species inhabits dense montane forests, cloud forests, and humid forests in the Andes mountains.
+They are found at altitudes ranging from 1500 to 3300 m (4900 to 10,800 ft) above sea level.

 Behavior: Rufous-fronted Wood-quails are ground-dwelling birds that forage for seeds, fruits, insects, and other plant material in the leaf litter.
 They are known for their secretive behavior and are more often heard than seen, making them challenging to observe in the wild.